 Tetanus enters the body through cuts or wounds.
 Diphtheria spreads from person to person.

-- Diphtheria (D) can lead to difficulty breathing, heart failure, paralysis, or death.
+- DIPITHERIA (D) can lead to difficulty breathing, heart failure, paralysis, or death.

 Td is only for children 7 years and older, adolescents, and adults.

-Td is usually given as a booster dose every 10 years, but it can also be given earlier after a severe and dirty wound or burn.
+Td is usually given as a booster dose every 10 years, or after 5 years in the case of a severe and dirty wound or burn.

-Another vaccine, called Tdap, that protects against pertussis, also known as "whooping chough" in addition to tetanus and diphtheria, may be used instead of Td.
+Another vaccine, called "Tdap," may be used instead of Td.
+Tdap protects against pertussis, also known as "whooping cough" in addition to tetanus and diphtheria.

 Td may be given at the same time as other vaccines.